thomwiggers/thomwiggers.nl/content/event/2024-06-11-newtpqc/index.md

 publishDate: 2024-05-15T14:56:37+02:00

 authors: ['thom']
-tags: ['post-quantum', 'tls', 'kemtls']
+tags: ['post-quantum', 'tls', 'kemtls', 'invited talk']

 # Is this a featured event? (true/false)
-featured: true
+featured: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.